fcastro25/GravMagSuite/README.md

 <p align="center">
 IMPORTANT!<br/>
 To work properly, Grav Mag Suite must be executed using the following version of MATLAB -> (version 9.4.0.813654 or R2018a).
-Older or newer MATLAB versions must trigger some issues and bugs.
+Older or newer MATLAB versions must trigger some issues.
 </p>

 ## BUG REPORT